 And so that is what I did, I ordered brochures, spoke with companies and by June I had booked myself on to a volunteering experience for five weeks in South Africa.
 I don’t really know what gave me the courage to make this decision.
 Hell I had never been to London by myself let alone half way around the world, what was I thinking?
 Terrified of what I had gotten myself in to, I spent a summer working my butt off to save the money for my trip and then on the 1st of October 2010 I walked through security at Gatwick airport, said goodbye to my parents and boarded a plane to South Africa.
 Getting on that plane I was crying with nerves, five weeks later I was boarding a plane home and crying my heart out because I did not what to leave.

-In five weeks I grew as a person, I saw what having a ‘bad’ life is like, I saw people living in townships and being the happiest people I have met.
+In five weeks I grew as a person, I saw what having a ‘bad’ life is like, I saw people living in townships and being the happiest people I’ve ever met.
 I worked with children who had nothing, I stroked lions, saw elephants and make friends for life.
 Walking in to Gatwick arrivals lounge and my parents didn’t even recognise me.
 I don’t think I really recognised myself.
-I had been home a month before booking the next trip to Camp America – sure enough I had been bitten by the travel bug.
+I had only been home a month before booking the next trip to Camp America, sure enough I had been bitten by the travel bug.

 Fast forward to May 2011 and I’ve become bogged down in a life I hate.
 There are too many people in this small town; influencing me, dragging me down in their problems and knowing all of mine.
-With one month to go before I left for Camp America I made a promise to myself I wouldn’t come back to this life – of living just to get by.
+One month before I left for Camp America I made a promise to myself I wouldn’t come back to this life, a life of living just to get by.